 - Stuffed into the Fridge: Missandei is publicly beheaded by the Mountain, an act which fills Daenerys with rage and wanting to enact revenge upon Cersei at all costs, leading her to suggest a head-on assault on King's Landing even in spite of a potentially large number of civilian casualties.

 - Sudden Downer Ending: What appears to be a Breather Episode falls into shit real fast with the deaths of Rhaegal and Missandei.

 - Suddenly Suitable Suitor: Subverted.
 Gendry is over the moon when Dany legitimizes him, because it means he and Arya have equal status and he can legitimately marry her.
-Arya, though she loves him, turns him down by invoking Reality Ensues: if he is a lord, he needs to marry a lady, and she can't be one for him.
+Arya, though she loves him, turns him down by invoking a Surprisingly Realistic Outcome: if he is a lord, he needs to marry a lady, and she can't be one for him.
 Also, unknown to him, she's going to King's Landing on a Suicide Mission.

 - Sunk Cost Fallacy: Tyrion's shaky allegiance to Daenerys gets called out by both Sansa and Varys.
 Sansa accuses Tyrion of being more afraid of her than actually loyal, and when Varys starts listing the number of preferable traits Jon has to Dany now that he has a stronger claim to the throne, Tyrion can't offer a real counterargument other than that he had already pledged his loyalty to Daenerys, and at some point you have to stick with someone.

 - The main theme of the episode.
 Yes, everyone put their petty political bickering aside to fight for the survival of the human race.
 It was very moving.
 Now the human race has been saved, and the petty political bickering immediately starts up again.